Dennis1000/verysimplelua/trunk/Readme.txt

 **************************************************************************
 Copyright 2015  Dennis D. Spreen (http://blog.spreendigital.de/)

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+VerySimple.Lua is distributed under the terms of the Mozilla Public License,

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA
+v.
+2.0.
+If a copy of the MPL was not distributed with your software, You can obtain one at http://mozilla.org/MPL/2.0/.

 **************************************************************************